 Is it possible to charge people for physical therapy out-of-pocket where I live?

 This is obvious to professionals like us who have years of experience working as strength coaches and personal trainers.
 The value system has almost always already been established.
-Go down to your local gym, fitness center, YMCA, yoga parlor, massage therapist’s office (you get the idea) and see what they are charging.
+Go down to your local gym, fitness center, YMCA, yoga parlor, or massage therapist’s office and see what they are charging.
 If you feel a bit overwhelmed about your new mission to provide physical therapy services out-of-network, then just charge what they charge.
 As a licensed doctor of physical therapy, you are probably confident in your own skills.
-As an entrepreneur, you need to build your business on a solid platform with a well thought out P&L (profit and loss) system.
+As an entrepreneur, you need to build your business on a solid platform with a well-thought-out P&L (profit and loss) system.
 Once you fully understand your costs (rent, equipment, maintenance, etc) then find a comfortable position on a fee schedule relative to the providers we just listed.
 In this way, you can be confident in the basic income and expenditures you will maintain as well as the established value of your services relative to those of providers in your community.
-After all, hasn’t all of that post grad education, license and thousands of hours of free work for your CI’s made your more ‘valuable’ than the neighborhood yoga instructor?
+After all, hasn’t all of that post-grad education, license, and thousands of hours of free work for your CIs made you more ‘valuable’ than the neighborhood yoga instructor?
 The personal trainer?

 Pay a monthly fee based on a percentage of gross revenues that the gym SPECIFICALLY provides you.
 Do not pay a percentage of the revenues that you generate from outside the gym.
 The specific terms/percentage paid to the house should be negotiated regularly, at least annually.

 How do I ensure longevity with existing members?

 See above RE: client experience and highest value service.
 If there was one answer for this the average life span of a small business wouldn’t only be 3 years.